 Emergency events can range from terrorist attacks to fires, snow storms to power outages, network cyber-attacks to tornadoes.
 You need an emergency communications plan that is versatile enough to apply to a wide variety of potential threats, while remaining detailed and clear.
 A well-thought-out, simple, step-by-step emergency communications plan—with room for flexibility—is a key asset in incident response and business resiliency management.

 1. Form an emergency communications team

-2. Incorporate emergency notifications
+2. Incorporate mass notifications

 3. Coordinate your emergency notification plan

 Coordinate your mass notification plan with everyone who needs to be involved.
 This includes management, as well as anyone responsible for the safety and continuity of your organization.
 Get plans approved by incident management or seek help from a business continuity consultant.
 Every individual that will be involved needs to know what their role is and what will be expected of them.
 Similarly, it’s important that the people involved in implementing the plan know what to expect—plans should be reviewed, updated frequently, and executed in regular drills.

 4. Reach your people over all communication channels

 To deploy fast, secure notifications in mass, your organization needs the modern technology to do so.
 An emergency notification system empowers your organization to keep everyone connected during critical events.
 From anywhere and on any device, you can access the system and reach your people over any channel: text, email, voice call, social media, and even custom channels.
 Above all, your system must be flexible so that your team has the ability to adapt and respond to events as they change—using the technology to keep your people updated as events unfold and get resolved.

 5. Understand your audience